-- Gives qualified Medicare patients the choice to receive a range of services in their home for up to 30 days after discharge from a hospital.
+- Gives qualified Medicare patients the choice to receive a range of services in their home for up to 30 days after discharge from a hospital

-- Provides add-on payments for therapy, skilled nursing, primary care, personal care, continuous remote patient monitoring, meals, home adaptations and non-emergency transportation.
+- Provides add-on payments for therapy, skilled nursing, primary care, personal care, continuous remote patient monitoring, meals, home adaptations and non-emergency transportation

-- Eligible patients would be referred to a Home-Based Extended Care-qualified Home Health Agency that offers the Choose Home benefit.
+- Eligible patients would be referred to a Home-Based Extended Care-qualified Home Health Agency that offers the Choose Home benefit

-- Home health-specific services could continue beyond the initial 30 days as clinically indicated.
+- Home health-specific services could continue beyond the initial 30 days as clinically indicated

 NAHC/PQHH Issue Brief

-- Includes a change to Medicaid electronic visit verification (EVV) requirements that would maintain the mandate (and associated penalties) for states to require an electronic visit verification for personal care and home health care services but would prohibit geolocation and biometrics as part of such systems.
+The CURES 2.0 Act includes a change to Medicaid electronic visit verification (EVV) requirements that would maintain the mandate (and associated penalties) for states to require an electronic visit verification for personal care and home health care services but would prohibit geolocation and biometrics as part of such systems.

 - Netsmart’s position is to continue to advocate for the use of point-in-time data capture leveraging EVV